Ben10000000000/Static-Website-On-AWS/README.md

 Screenshots of the project process is included in the containing folder

-- My portfolio website is my 1st project using aws service.
+- My portfolio website is my 1st project using aws service it is easy .